georgako/georgako/README.md

-- 👋 Hi, I’m @georgako aka Anastasios Georgakopoulos born on 1979 ...
+- 👋 Hi, I’m @georgako aka Anastasios Georgakopoulos born in 1979.
+Studied Electrical Engineer and currently I'm working as a system administrator.
+...

 <!---